lutzroeder/netron/.github/DEVELOPMENT.md

 npx electron .
 ```

 To debug the Electron app, open the folder in [Visual Studio Code](https://code.visualstudio.com) and press <kbd>F5</kbd>.
-To attach the debugger to a render process select the `Debug` tab and `Debug Renderer Process` before launching.
+To attach the debugger to a render process select the `Debug` tab and `Electron View` before launching.

 ## Python server